line/centraldogma/site/src/sphinx/auth.rst

 `Security Assertion Markup Language (SAML)`_ is an open standard for exchanging authentication and authorization data between an identity provider and a service provider.
 In this protocol, Central Dogma acts as a service provider.
-So, you need to fill the ``properties`` property with information of an identity provider that you delegate the authentication to.
+So, you need to fill the ``properties`` with information of an identity provider that you delegate the authentication to.

 .. code-block:: json